project-valhalla/main/source/readme_tesseract.txt

 LICENSE NOTES
 =============
-The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory.
+The license covers the source code found in the "source" directory of this archive as well as the .cfg files under the "data" directory.
 The included ENet network library which Tesseract uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

 Other media included with this distribution (maps, textures, sounds, models etc.)